All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 Stay with us.

-I know I said we're gonna go to the phones, but I uh since I mentioned Dan Rather, we may as well get these other two bites in.
+I know I said we're going to go to the phones, but since I mentioned Dan Rather, we may as well get these other two bites in.

-This is about the uh the forged document, Bill Burkett uh Bush National Guard story.
+From Larry King Alive last night, this is about the forged document, Bill Burkett, Bush National Guard story.

-Larry said, as you reflect, and after seeing the report, what went wrong in your matter, the Air National Guard story?
+Larry said, as you reflect, and after seeing the report, what went wrong in your Matter, the Air National Guard story, where along the way did it snap?

-But the documents were part of a fairly wide array of information we had that the facts that we presented.
+The documents were part of a fairly wide array of information we had, that the facts that we presented.

 There aren't any facts.